Zita’s Healthy Beginnings

 Sister Zita Iwuoha

-Zita’s Healthy Beginnings is working to close this gap through advocacy, education, and training of Doulas who accompany women during pregnancy, childbirth and postpartum.
+Zita’s Healthy Beginnings is working to close this gap through advocacy, education, and training of Doulas who provide support throughout the birthing process.

 Letter From The Founder